Who Are We?

 Located in downtown Honolulu we employ 35 full time staff members.

-NIC, a leading eGovernment solutions provider, has similar agreements with 32 other states, including: Alabama, Arkansas, Colorado, Connecticut, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan Secretary of State, Mississippi, Montana, Nebraska, New Jersey, New Mexico, Oklahoma, Oregon, Pennsylvania, Pre-Employment Screening Program (US Department of Transportation), Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, West Virginia & Wisconsin.
+NIC, a leading eGovernment solutions provider, has similar agreements with 30 other states, including: Alabama, Arkansas, Colorado, Connecticut, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan Secretary of State, Mississippi, Montana, Nebraska, New Jersey, New Mexico, Oklahoma, Oregon, Pennsylvania, Pre-Employment Screening Program (US Department of Transportation), Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, West Virginia & Wisconsin.

 What We Do